stonedoutlaw/GearScoreCalc/README.md

 # Gear Score Calculator

 ## Introduction
 Welcome to the GitHub repository for Gear Score Calculator!
-This project, created by StonedOutlaw, is a tool designed to accurately calculate the correct game score based on specified criteria.
+This project, created by StonedOutlaw, is a tool designed to accurately calculate your gear score based on specified criteria.

 ## Features
 - **Accurate Calculation**: Utilizes advanced algorithms to ensure precise calculation of game score.